Chinese Program FAQ

 Three!
 We offer Beginning, Intermediate, and Advanced Chinese every year.
 In addition, we occasionally offer Classical Chinese to both students of Chinese and of Japanese.

 Beginning and Intermediate Chinese meet 4 days a week (Mon.-Thurs.) for a total of 5 credit hours each week.
 Advanced Chinese meets 2 days a week for a total of 3 credit hours a week.
-All language classes' enrollments are capped at 20 students, so you're always in a small class.

 - Will I learn to read and write, or just speak and listen?